Why Maximizing Productivity Is the Key to Long-Term Construction Cost Savings

 Oops, you did it again.
 You were moving forward in a major construction project phase, but before you knew it, you went over budget.
 Cost overruns are far from an abnormal problem to have on a project.
 So common, in fact, that currently, 98% of projects experience some degree of budget overrun.
 Nonetheless, it’s never a good situation to be in where you have to explain to other project stakeholders why your project is millions or even billions over budget.

 In each phase of a construction project, cutting costs can feel like a complicated balancing act.
 On the one hand, the goal is to produce a high-quality and performing project, where significant expenses are often needed.
-Alternatively, budgets are scrutinized more than ever, and certain costs for labor and materials are on the rise.
+Alternatively, budgets are scrutinized more than ever, and construction costs are trending up for certain labor and materials..
 Therefore, budget controllers need to be careful about where to and where not to spend–both of which can make a positive or negative impact on your project as a whole.

 In fact, you can argue that a building’s true cost is in its lifecycle where more than 70% of a building’s cost is operational (e.g., maintenance and repairs) compared to approximately 20% that is design and construction.
 Similarly, when looking at construction project phases, generally it’s wise to invest in the front end (e.g., design, planning) and cut towards the tail end of the project.